StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 The timestamp when the backup was taken is part of the backup name.

-{% hint style="warning" %}
+{% hint style="info" %}
 Lines in the output that start with `Error from server (BadRequest):` are expected.
 They appear when the script is waiting for the pod to start.
 {% endhint %}

 ### Restore a StackGraph backup

-{% hint style="info" %}
+{% hint style="warning" %}
-When a backup is restored, the existing data in the StackGraph database will be overwritten.
-Only execute the restore command when you are sure want to restore the backup.
+**When a backup is restored, the existing data in the StackGraph database will be overwritten.**

+Only execute the restore command when you are sure that you want to restore the backup.
 {% endhint %}

 To restore a StackGraph backup, select a backup name and pass it as the first parameter in the following command: